dennis-menge/OxyTweaker/README.md

     <img src="https://img.shields.io/badge/Version-Beta.9-yellow"
       alt="Version" />
 </div>
+## Info
+The module is created to make your OxygenOS experience slightly better.
+I hope you'll notice a bit more battery efficiency as i did.

 ## Features
 - All (i think) apps that were reported as data colletors changed by a dummy .apk files that won't do anything.